 Fort Munro in Dera Ghazi Khan is a famous hilly area of Pakistan.
 Can’t travel to Pakistan?
 Worry not; Fort Munro offers a stunning hilly destination to visitors and tourists.
 Fort Munro is located around 6,470 feet above sea level and is comfortably accessible from areas of Southern Punjab like Multan and Bahawalpur.

-Fort Munro is part of the renowned Sulaiman Mountain range and the only hill station around southern Punjab.
+Fort Munro is part of the renowned Sulaiman Mountain ranges in Pakistan and the only hill station around southern Punjab.
 Therefore, it is a popular picnic spot in nearby cities and towns.
 With such a high altitude, the temperature is pretty lower than in Multan and D G Khan areas.
 Hence, the cool wind and mesmerizing view have made Fort Munro an excellent tourist point.

 The provisional government is working on installing cable cars and a chairlift system to facilitate the tourists and visitors at Fort Munro.